 A defibrillator implant is the surgical placement of an electrical device called an implantable cardioverter defibrillator (ICD) in your chest or belly.
-An ICD is a treatment for life-threatening abnormal heartbeats (arrhythmias).
-Arrhythmias occur when your heart’s electrical signal causes it to pump too slowly, too fast, or irregularly.
+An ICD treats life-threatening abnormal heartbeats (arrhythmias).
 Arrhythmias can prevent your heart from pumping a sufficient amount of blood to your brain and body.
 A defibrillator implant uses electrical shocks to restore a normal heartbeat.

-In order for you to have a normal heartbeat, your heart's four chambers must work in harmony with one another.
-Electrical signals travel through these chambers to produce a heartbeat.
+Your heart's four chambers must pump in harmony with one another to make a normal heartbeat.
+Electrical signals travel through the chambers to produce the heartbeat.
 Any malfunction in these signals can make your heart beat too quickly, too slowly, or at an uneven rate.
 This causes an arrhythmia.

 Types of defibrillator implants

 An ICD has two main parts.
 The first part is the wires with electrodes that connect your heart to the ICD.
 These wires continually monitor your heart rhythm.
 They send the information to the second part of an ICD, the pulse generator.

 The pulse generator is a small battery-operated computer.
 It is designed to recognize abnormal heart rhythms and respond by sending electrical impulses back to your heart.
 The pulse generator can send either low-energy pulses or high-energy shocks to correct your heart rhythm.

 - Dual chamber ICD.
 A dual chamber ICD has wires that connect to both an upper chamber and a lower chamber of your heart.
 It corrects abnormal electrical signals between the two chambers.